scoopex/hostctl/README.md

 Configure your environments:

  * Use the "ssh-agent"
- * Activate ssh agent forwarding (openssh: ForwardAgent yes) on your desktop ssh client and all systems you want to use "hostctl"
+ * Activate ssh agent forwarding (openssh: `ForwardAgent yes`) on your desktop
+   ssh client and all systems you want to use "hostctl"
- * Activate ssh agent-forwarding (openssh: AllowAgentForwarding yes, default value) on your ssh servers
+ * Activate ssh agent-forwarding (openssh: `AllowAgentForwarding yes`, this should be the default value) on your ssh servers

 # Usage